beansai/beans-tutorials/beans-route/items-documentation/README.md

 }
 ```
 **notes**

-a documentation is always in context of a list item
+A documentation is always in context of a list item
-- there could be multiple images
+- There could be multiple images
-- there could be multiple notes
+- There could be multiple notes
-- tags are used for domain specific considerations (e.g package size, dimension) that is not sufficiently general
+- Tags are used for domain specific considerations (e.g package size, dimension) that is not sufficiently general
-- image type can really be anything, though the common ones are:
+- Image type can really be anything, though the common ones are:
   - proof
   - signature
   - exception